stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 If your text editor supports Prettier and is configured to format YAML files on save then it works automatically.
 The Zed editor [has Prettier built-in](https://zed.dev/docs/languages/yaml?highlight=prettier#formatting).
 For other editors, the documentation for the Prettier plugin should explain how to set it up.

-Automated code formatting has very powerful effects in software projects.
-When we apply the same formatter on every change, the format of the code becomes consistent and predictable, which enables us to rapidly refactor.
+Automated code formatting improves software projects for no cost.
+When we apply the same formatter on every change, the format of the code becomes consistent and predictable, which enables us to rapidly refactor projects.
 Automatic code formatting also removes the need for commits that only format files.

 ### Linting with yamllint